Apple Cider Doughnuts

 FAQ

-- How do I make the apple flavor stronger?
+- How do I know when the doughnuts are cooked through?

 Serving Suggestions